epicsNSLS2-deploy/initIOC/README.md

 ### Currently supported drivers

+There are two primary ways that `initIOC` can be used to generate IOCs.
+By default, it attempts to convert the `iocBoot` directory of the given driver into a structured IOC.
+When using this mode, any driver ioc can be generated provided the `iocBoot` directory can be found.

-initIOCs.py relies on [ioc-template](https://github.com/epicsNSLS2-deploy/ioc-template) to deploy its IOCs, and as a result, IOC support is limited to those drivers that have startup scripts located in `ioc-template`.
+Alternatively, when using the `-t` flag, `initIOCs.py` relies on [ioc-template](https://github.com/epicsNSLS2-deploy/ioc-template) to deploy its IOCs, and as a result, IOC support is limited to those drivers that have startup scripts located in `ioc-template`.
 Currently this includes:
 * ADAndor3
 * ADLambda
 * ADUVC